the interleaving strategy

 In a recent interview for the Learning Agency’s Science of Learning video project, Kelly explains that understanding complex concepts “takes a lot longer, and it requires a deeper understanding.”
 Sometimes “struggling students don’t always get to that level,” without one-on-one interventions and strategies, which can affect the overall pace of the classroom, in general.

 Compared to blocked practice, interleaved practice produced higher scores.”

 This is something almost any experienced teacher can understand, and is, perhaps, one of the most difficult challenges any teacher faces when a diverse population of student backgrounds and abilities are in a single classroom.
 Indeed, this is one of the realities of teaching in the 21st century.

-elly’s colleague, Shannon Payette, shared that, with math instruction, so much of a current lesson in middle school relies on basic mathematical skills that the students should have mastered in lower grades.
+Kelly’s colleague, Shannon Payette, shared that, with math instruction, so much of a current lesson in middle school relies on basic mathematical skills that the students should have mastered in lower grades.
 “We have to find a way of bridging and using back-concepts from third grade, when they started multiplication and division,” Payette states.

 Interleaving is a learning strategy that encourages educators and students to “mix up” their learning.
 In other words, instead of practicing 30 multiplication problems, then 30 division questions, followed by 5 word-problems, the practice is “interleaved.”
-So one multiplication problem is a word problem, which is then followed by a multiplication problem; and why not throw in some addition and multiplication to reinforce those skills, too?
+So maybe one multiplication problem is a word problem, which is then followed by a division problem; and why not throw in some addition and regular multiplication to reinforce those skills, too?